Nikitha200203/Rock-paper-scissors-/README.md

 # Rock-paper-scissors
-This project also includes a simple Rock-Paper-Scissors game where you can play against the computer.
+This project includes a simple Rock-Paper-Scissors game where you can play against the computer.

 # Features
 - Classic Game: Play the traditional Rock-Paper-Scissors game.